Jonathankli/mariogo/README.md

 TODOs for the API
 - Games
   - [x] Index - /games - list of all games -> all games are shown with date, players and final placements
-  - [ ] Show - /games/:id - game detail
+  - [x] Show - /games/:id - game detail
-  - [ ] Current - /games/current - current/active game details
+  - [x] Current - /games/current - current/active game details
-  - [ ] Player - PATCH /games/:id/player - attach persons to player or adapt character
+  - [x] Player - PATCH /games/:game_id/:number/player - attach persons to player or adapt character
 - Round
   - [ ] Show - /rounds/:id - details to a round
 - Person